All projects have their ups and downs. Good job, then, that project manager insurance is there as your safety net if things ever hit rock bottom.

-When a project starts to wobble, it’s up to you to steady the ship.
-But sometimes it can veer so far off course that your organisational, interpersonal and technical skills combined won’t be enough to turn things around.
+Your role means it's up to you to steady the ship when a project starts to wobble.
+But sometimes it can veer so far off course that your organisational, interpersonal and technical skills combined won't be enough to turn things around.

 And if the result is an unhappy client, you'd better have a plan B – because the bad news is, the buck stops with you.